AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/assets-api.md

 ## `Delete Asset`

-Delete an asset with a specified `Id`.
+Deletes an asset with a specified `Id`.
 You can include an `If-Match` property in the HTTP request header to specify the asset version.
 The asset is deleted only if the version matches.

 ### Request